RapidSoftwareSolutions/Marketplace-BetfairExchange-Package/README.md

 * Credentials: appKey, sessionToken

 ## How to get credentials:
-0. Login into your Betfair account via [www.betfair.com](http://betfair.com)
+0. Login into your Betfair account via www.betfair.com)
-1. Go to [Accounts API Demo Tool link](https://developer.betfair.com/exchange-api/accounts-api-demo/), ensure the Endpoint "UK"/"PROD" is selected.
+1. Go to Accounts API Demo Tool link), ensure the Endpoint "UK"/"PROD" is selected.
 2. Select the **createDeveloperAppKeys** operation from the list of Operations on the top left hand side of the Demo Tool.
 Your **sessionToken** will be automatically added to the 'Session Token (ssoid)' text box.
 3. Enter your **Application Name** (this must be unique) in the '**Request**' column.
 4. Press **Execute** at the bottom of the '**Request**' column.